ceramicstudio/idx-docs/docs/learn/glossary.md

 ### **Index**

-The index is a key-value store document that stores a list of [definitionID](#definitionid) to [recordID](#recordid) mappings.
+The index is a key-value store stream that stores a list of [definitionID](#definitionid) to [recordID](#recordid) mappings.
 These mappings repreresent all of the data owned by a given DID.
 The index is the core component of IDX and each [DID](#did) has only one.

 === "Example index"